ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

 Services have types that describe how the request and response data of a service is structured.
 Service types are defined similarly to topic types, except service types have two parts: one message for the request and another for the response.

-To find out the type of a service, use the command:
+To find out the type of a service, run:

 .. code-block:: console

   $ ros2 service type <service_name>

-Let's take a look at turtlesim's ``/clear`` service.
-In a new terminal, enter the command:
+For example, to check Turtlesim's ``/clear`` service, open a new terminal and run:

 .. code-block:: console